cphoover/fontcustom/README.md

 ## Promises
 fontcustom returns a A+ compliant promise (bluebird.js).
+The promise is either resolved or rejected depending on the exit code of the fontcustom child process.

 ***examle usage with gulp: ***